Coarse-to-Fine Latent Diffusion for Pose-Guided Person Image Synthesis: Related Work

-Ma~\etal~\cite{pg2} first presents the task of pose-guided person image synthesis and refines the generated images in an adversarial manner.
+\textbf{Pose-Guided Person Image Synthesis.} Ma~\etal~\cite{pg2} first presents the task of pose-guided person image synthesis and refines the generated images in an adversarial manner.
 To decouple the pose and appearance information, early approaches~\cite{vunet,disentangled} propose to learn pose-irrelevant features but fail to handle the complex texture details with vanilla convolutional neural networks.
 To alleviate this problem, auxiliary information is introduced to improve the generation quality, such as parsing~\cite{adgan} and UV maps~\cite{uvmap}.
 Recent approaches~\cite{patn,xinggan,diaf,gfla,liquid,nted} focus on modeling the spatial correspondence between pose and appearance, with the more frequent use of parsing maps~\cite{pise,spgnet,casd}.
 PIDM~\cite{pidm} and PoCoLD~\cite{pocold} are developed based on diffusion models to prevent from the drawbacks in the generative adversarial networks, including the instability of min-max training objective and difficulty in synthesising high-resolution images.
 Both of these two diffusion-based methods extend the idea of spatial correspondence to model the relation between the appearance of source image and target pose via the cross-attention mechanism.
 We argue this leads to overfitting by simply aligning the source appearance to the target pose without a high-level semantic understanding of the person image.
-In this work, we propose a coarse-to-fine latent diffusion method by incorporating both the coarse-grained prompt and fine-grained appearance features.
-The coarse-grained prompt is gradually refined to give a semantic perception, while the fine-grained appearance features are injected as bias terms to control texture details in our proposed hybrid-granularity attention module.
-Both the quantitative and qualitative experiments validate that our method achieves state-of-the-art results with stronger generalization performance.
+More concurrent works like MagicAnimate~\cite{magicanimate}, Animate Anyone~\cite{animate_anyone} and PCDMs~\cite{pcdms} require multi-stage and progressive fully fine-tuning, while our pipeline is more efficient and end-to-end by freezing most parameters.
+And the training paradigm of IP-Adatper~\cite{ip_adapter} is heavily relying on image-text pairs which are not available for PGPIS task.